anontechnology/documentation/docs/tutorials/quickstart.md

         address.setState(csvVals.get("STATE"));
         address.setCountry(csvVals.get("COUNTRY"));

-        user.addAttribute(addressAttributeDef.getName(),myAddress);
+        dataSubject.addAttribute(addressAttributeDef.getName(),myAddress);
-        vault.save(user);
+        vault.save(dataSubject);

     }
     ```

-### Retrieving Data for a User
+### Retrieving Data for a Data Subject

 Now that we have data in the system, let's try to get our data back.
-Here we grab the data for a user with the id 101.
+Here we grab the data for a data subject with the id 101.

 === "C#"
     ```c#
-    User receivedUser = await vault.FindByUserAsync("101");
+    DataSubject receivedSubject = await vault.FindByDataSubjectAsync("101");
-    foreach(AttributeValue attr in receivedUser.Attributes) {
+    foreach(AttributeValue attr in receivedSubject.Attributes) {
         Console.WriteLine($"Attribute: {attr.AttributeKey}; Value: {attr.Value}");
     }
     ```